SteveBarnett/Remixing/_thinking/keep-going-omb-session.md

 - Any time we're waiting for something or someone can be a chance to be mindful.
 - Take a pause from doing, even for just a minute or two.
 Airplane mode, and just observe.

+## Meditation

+- You might like to take your theme for this meditation as "keep going."
+- No need for this meditation to better than your last one.
+- No need to have a good meditation or some kind of peak experience.
+- No need to judge your meditation, or your self.
+- Just meditate.
+- Just keep going, and make it all the way to the end.
+That's enough.

 ## Closing

 - Endnote from book: "Go easy on yourself and take your time.
 Worry less about getting things done.
 Worry more about things worth doing. **Keep going.**"